MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 ### Lookup column in a business process flow stage

-Recent rows are visible in a lookup column in the unified interface.
+Recent rows are visible in a lookup column a model-driven app.
 To prevent the most recently used items from showing up in the lookup, follow these steps:

 1. Sign in to [Power Apps](https://make.powerapps.com).